Fayetteville man held without bond in murder case

 Seth Irwin, Figueroa-Matos' attorney for the bond hearing, said Figueroa-Matos had lived in the area for three years.

 Luis Guillermo Rodriguez-Martinez, 26, is being held on $200,000 bond in the county jail.
 He was arrested Saturday in connection with hindering apprehension, abuse of corpse and tampering with physical evidence.
-Prosecutors have not filed formal charges against him.
+Prosecutors haven't filed formal charges against him.

 Rodriguez-Martinez told detectives he was in an apartment when Figueroa-Matos shot Gonzalez once in the head, according to a probable cause affidavit.
-Rodriguez-Martinez said he wanted to call an ambulance, but Figueroa-Matos took his cellphone and would not let him, according to the affidavit.
+Rodriguez-Martinez said he wanted to call an ambulance, but Figueroa-Matos took his cellphone and wouldn't let him, according to the affidavit.

 Police did go to the apartment, and Vega gave officers permission to look around to ensure no one was hurt, the affidavit states.
 Vega, who has since died, reported Gonzalez owed money to Figueroa-Matos, according to the affidavit.

-Rodriguez-Martinez reported, he, Vega and Figueroa-Matos put Gonzalez's body in a car's trunk, but he and Figueroa-Matos then drove around on dirt roads for more than an hour, then dumped the body and covered it with an air mattress, the affidavit states.
+Rodriguez-Martinez said he, Vega and Figueroa-Matos put Gonzalez's body in a car's trunk, and he and Figueroa-Matos drove on dirt roads for more than an hour, then dumped the body and covered it with an air mattress, the affidavit states.

 The two went to a car wash and cleaned out the vehicle, according to the affidavit.
-The apartment had been cleaned when they returned to it, according to the affidavit.
+The apartment had been cleaned when they returned, according to the affidavit.

 Figueroa-Matos' arraignment is scheduled for Oct.
 18.